Seawise Giant

-TT Seawise Giant—earlier Oppama; later Happy Giant, Jahre Viking, Knock Nevis, and Mont—was a ULCC supertanker and one of the longest self-propelled ships in history, with only the Prelude FLNG surpassing it.
-It was built in 1974–1979 by Sumitomo Heavy Industries in Yokosuka, Kanagawa, Japan.
-The ship possessed the greatest deadweight tonnage ever recorded.
-Fully laden, its displacement was 657,019 tonnes.
+TT Seawise Giant—formerly Oppama; later Happy Giant, Jahre Viking, Knock Nevis, and Mont—was a ULCC supertanker and the longest self-propelled ship ever built.
+It was constructed in 1974–1979 by Sumitomo Heavy Industries in Yokosuka, Kanagawa, Japan.

-At the time it was built, it was the heaviest self-propelled ship of any kind.
-With a laden draft of 24.6 m and a length of 458.45 m, it was incapable of navigating the English Channel, the Suez Canal or the Panama Canal.
-It is generally considered the largest self-propelled ship ever built.
-In 2013 its overall length was surpassed by 30 m by the floating liquefied natural gas (FLNG) installation Shell Prelude, a monohull barge design 488 m long with 600,000 tonnes displacement.
 Seawise Giant's engines were powered by Ljungström turbines.
+The ship had the greatest deadweight tonnage ever recorded.
+Fully laden, she displaced 657,019 tonnes.

+When the ship was built, it was the heaviest self-propelled ship of any kind.
+With a laden draft of 24.6 m and a length of 458.45 m, the ship was incapable of navigating the English Channel, the Suez Canal or the Panama Canal.
+She is generally considered the largest self-propelled ship ever built.
+In 2013, her overall length was surpassed by 30 m by the floating liquefied natural gas (FLNG) installation Shell Prelude, a monohull barge design 488 m long with 600,000 tonnes displacement..

-It was damaged in an airstrike in 1988 during the Iran–Iraq War but later repaired and restored to service.
+The ship was damaged in an airstrike in 1988 during the Iran–Iraq War but later repaired and restored to service.
 The vessel was moored off the coast of Qatar in the Persian Gulf at the Al Shaheen Oil Field in 2004 and converted to a floating storage and offloading (FSO) unit.

-Seawise Giant was sold to Indian ship breakers and renamed Mont for its final journey in December 2009.
-After clearing Indian customs, the ship sailed to Alang Ship Breaking Yard in Alang, Gujarat and beached for scrapping, which was completed in 2010.
+Seawise Giant was sold to Indian ship breakers and renamed Mont for her final journey in December 2009.
+After clearing Indian customs, the ship sailed to Alang Ship Breaking Yard in Alang, Gujarat, and beached for scrapping, which was completed in 2010.